anton-tsyganenko/otppy/README.md

 ##also

 * It's highly recommended to generate 2 sets of keys: for outgoing messages and for incoming messages.
 Avoid simultaneous usage of the same key - it is insecure, however may happen if you and your interlocutor, both send messages at the same time.
-* Do not encrypt large files, but feel free to encrypt normal-size files (about a few MB) encryption of big files (more than 100 MB) will take longer. **Make sure that the total size of the file and the key is less than free RAM**
+* If you encrypt files, make sure, that file size, multiplied by 3 is less than free RAM
 * The program can be used if you have 2 channels, whick both can be wiretapped.
 In this case you should send the keys set using one channel and messages using another one.
 To decrypt messages, both channels must be wiretapped.
 * The security of the cipher depends on the way of keys transmission.
 It's recommended to transmit keys on a face-to-face, meeting using a flash storage or a CD.
 Also you can encrypt keys using truecrypt, encrypted zip, etc.
 * Note, that some symbols, like cyrillic letters, can use more than 1 byte for each symbol.